Cities can earn a maximum ParkScore of 100.

 For easy comparison and at-a-glance assessment, each city is also given a rating of zero to five park benches.
 One bench means the park system needs major improvement, while five benches means the park system is outstanding.

-In evaluating park systems, experts at The Trust for Public Land considered every publicly owned park space within the 40 largest U.S cities—including land owned by regional, state, and federal agencies.
+In evaluating park systems, experts at The Trust for Public Land considered land owned by regional, state, and federal agencies within the 50 largest U.S. cities—including school playgrounds open to the public and greenways that function as parks.

 Our analysis is based on the three most important characteristics of an effective park system: acreage, services and investment, and access.